joey-qytyku/OS-90-fixed/docs/Manual/2 Scheduler/2_Context Types.md

 ## Yield Semantics In Detail

 Mutex locks and other synchronization primitives all have implicit yield characteristics to avoid wasting CPU time.
-This means that no-preemption and no-interrupts sections have weak guarantees that depend on what function calls are used
+This means that CPU

 Each API call has this specified somewhere.